Reducing Stigma And Raising Awareness On Mental Health Action Day

 Ways to take action

 Talking about mental health issues can be challenging when pervasive stigmas exist surrounding social and emotional well-being.
 To get the conversation started, it may be helpful to share graphics on social media from organizations like the Chopra Foundation or NAMI.
 You can also stand up against stigma when you notice it.
-Reducing stigma can be a continuing fight for systemic changes, but studies show destigmatization is necessary for emotional well-being and societal benefits.
+Reducing stigma can be a continuing fight for systemic changes, but studies suggest that destigmatization is necessary for emotional well-being and societal benefits.

 The Mental Health Is Health organization suggests using the social media hashtags #MentalHealthAction on Instagram and Facebook and the tag #LetsTalkMentalHealth on TikTok to encourage and empower people to take part.
 Using these tags on your photos, videos, or posts can help get the message out about the movement and help decrease the stigma.
 You can also celebrate this day by taking one or more of the following actions.